Baraahesham/Real-time-auction-service/README.md

 ### Functional Requirements

-- **Auction Management**: Users can create auctions for specific items
+- Users can create auctions for specific items
-- **Real-time Bidding**: Users can bid on active auctions with real-time updates
+- Users can bid on active auctions with real-time updates
-- **Subscription System**: Users can subscribe to multiple auctions simultaneously
+- Users can subscribe to multiple auctions simultaneously
-- **Time-based Rules**: Bids are only accepted during auction active periods
+- Bids are only accepted during auction active periods
-- **Bid Validation**: Bids must exceed the current highest bid amount
+- Bids must exceed the current highest bid amount
-- **Real-time Broadcasting**: All successful bids are broadcasted to subscribed users
+- All successful bids are broadcasted to subscribed users
-- **Item Uniqueness**: Only one active auction per item at any time
+- Only one active auction per item at any time
-- **Automatic Expiration**: Auctions automatically end at their scheduled time
+- Auctions automatically end at their scheduled time

 ### Non-Functional Requirements

-- **Strong Consistency**: Bid placement operations prioritize consistency over availability
+- Bid placement operations prioritize Strong consistency over availability
-- **Scalability**: System supports multiple service instances
+- System supports multiple service instances
-- **Real-time Performance**: Sub-second latency for WebSocket communications
-- **Fault Tolerance**: System continues operating even if some components fail
-- **High Availability**: 99.9% uptime target
+- Service should be scalable

+### Out of Scope

+- User authentication is assumed to be handled externally, and all incoming requests are considered to be from authenticated users.
+## Implementation Details

+### 1. Database Choice – Strong Consistency and ACID Guarantees

+In a system like this, strong consistency is critical, especially when dealing with financial transactions such as bidding.
+To ensure data integrity and support ACID properties (Atomicity, Consistency, Isolation, Durability), a relational SQL database is the most suitable choice.
+It provides transactional guarantees, making it a reliable backbone for operations like bid creation, auction state transitions, and user balances.

+### 2. Bid Consistency – Handling Concurrent Updates

+To ensure consistency during bid creation, we will use Optimistic Concurrency Control (OCC).
+This means:
+- When a user places a new bid, the service will read the current highest bid from the database.
+- Before writing the new bid, it checks whether the current highest bid is still the same.
+- If another bid was placed in the meantime (i.e., the price changed), the update is aborted or retried.

+This avoids race conditions and ensures we don't overwrite a more recent bid.

+### 3. Scalability – Real-Time Auction Updates

+Since the auction service is expected to run in multiple instances and integrate with other services (e.g., Payments, Orders), we cannot rely on in-memory state for auction updates.
+Instead, we use Redis Pub/Sub to propagate real-time events.
+- Each auction will have its own Redis channel.
+- Interested consumers (e.g., WebSocket gateways or notification services) can subscribe to relevant channels.

+This ensures horizontal scalability and decouples message broadcasting from a single service instance.

+### 4. Handling Auction Expiry – Scheduling Auction End

+Auctions must be marked as non-active once they reach their end time.
+Two approaches were considered:
+- A cron job that periodically queries the database for ended auctions and updates their status.
+This is will work in this case but not scalable — it causes frequent DB hits.
+- Instead, since Redis is already in use, we can leverage Redis Sorted Sets as a lightweight scheduler:
+  - Each auction is added to a sorted set with its end timestamp as the score.
+  - A background process periodically polls for expired auctions using a time range query.
+  - This avoids querying the database repeatedly and enables efficient expiry handling at scale.

+### 5. WebSocket Performance – Fast Message Handling

+To efficiently handle high-throughput WebSocket messages, especially during active auctions, we will use a Worker Pool Pattern.
+- Incoming messages are pushed to a buffered queue.
+- A pool of workers processes them concurrently.

+This model improves throughput, avoids blocking, and ensures low-latency communication with connected clients.

 ## Architecture